joshuahamrick/ncformatter/Efficiency-Initiatives-Proposal.md

 - Hire a dedicated in‑house QC team to handle paper QCs (physical copies delivered after client orders), so programmers stay focused on programming.
 - Impact: Reclaims substantial daily time otherwise spent doing tedious proofing of work we've already programmed, freeing up time to work on new requests.

-## Process and Platform Improvements
+### Process and Platform Improvements

+These foundational improvements support Phase 1 efficiency gains and enable Phase 2 automation:

-### Streamline NcConnect Core Workflow
+#### Streamline NcConnect Core Workflow

-- Systematically fix high‑friction bugs (tab resets, unreliable save flows, counter‑intuitive task steps) that force programmers to reopen tasks or take detours.
+- Systematically fix high‑friction bugs (tab resets, unreliable save flows, counter‑intuitive task steps, pdf version preview issues) that force programmers to reopen tasks or take detours.
 - Grow the developer team to reduce backlog and accelerate fixes/iteration.
-- Combine letter “product creation” and “composition creation” into a single action—when a product is created, its composition may be composed and ready for assignment. (low friction task, low priority)
+- Combine letter "product creation" and "composition creation" into a single action—when a product is created, its composition may be composed and ready for assignment. (low friction task, low priority)

-### CRF Folder Automation
+#### CRF Folder Automation

 - On CRF creation, automatically create the server folder and ingest all CRF‑attached files—removing a fully manual step.

-### Unified Workspace for Data Drops & File Reviewing
+#### Unified Workspace for Data Drops & File Reviewing

 - Link the programming drive and data‑dropping drive directly into NcConnect for a single, in‑app flow.
-- Provide a one‑stop “Drop Data” component (select files and drop) to eliminate deep path navigation across multiple shares.
+- Provide a one‑stop "Drop Data" component (select files and drop) to eliminate deep path navigation across multiple shares.
 - Introduce a one-click solution to view the most recent files uploaded for a specific product, eliminating deep path navigation.

-### Client Transparency Portal
+#### Client Transparency Portal

 - Add a client view with:
   - Programming queue: items in development and not yet promoted